|

 Astronomers have found many galaxy pairs and galaxy groups in which

-the members are evidently close to each other —yes, even interacting—
+the members are evidently close to each other —even interacting—

 yet have redshifts that are radically at odds!
 Their redshifts don’t